Hyrius/Howe.SingleInstance/README.md

 ```

 ## WinForms
-Winforms doesn't have an Application.cs that could implement the `ISingleInstance` interface.
+WinForms doesn't have an Application.cs that could implement the `ISingleInstance` interface.
 We have to define one ourselves.
 ```csharp
 static class Program
 {